Last updated: March 20, 2023

 Massachusetts drug testing laws

-Massachusetts has no law regulating or restricting employer’s right to require drug testing.
-There are few limits on employer’s drug testing placed by the Federal laws.
-Employees working in safety-sensitive industries such as transportation, aviation are required to undergo drug testing.
+Massachusetts has no law regulating or restricting employers’ right to require drug testing.
+There are few limits on employers’ drug testing placed by Federal laws.
+Employees working in safety-sensitive industries such as transportation, and aviation are required to undergo drug testing.
 Any contractor working with NASA and the Department of Defense will also submit to testing.
-The issue of private employment drug testing is not address by Massachusetts legislation.
-However, a ruling was passed on random drug testing in private employment by the Massachusetts Supreme Court.
+The issue of private employment drug testing is not addressed by Massachusetts legislation.
+However, the Massachusetts Supreme Court has ruled that random drug testing must be weighed on a case-by-case basis.

-It is very pertinent that the employers in Massachusetts be careful in bringing about a well written drug free workplace polices in order to achieve a safe and secure workplace.
-The employers should include the following provisions into their written drug free workplace policy to serve as a guide for a legally defensible drug testing program:
+It is very pertinent that employers in Massachusetts be careful in bringing about well-written drug-free workplace policies in order to achieve a safe and secure workplace.
+Employers should include the following provisions into their written drug-free workplace policy to serve as a guide for a legally defensible drug testing program:

 - Who will be tested and when?

 - Pre-employment testing: Once an applicant made an offer of employment, he or she must submit to drug testing.
-No applicants should be allowed to start working unless proven negative to drug test by the test result.
+No applicants should be allowed to start working until a negative drug test result is received.

-- Reasonable suspicion: Any employee suspected by the employer of using drugs or working under the influence of controlled substance or alcohol should be relieve of their assigned duties and undergo a drug or alcohol test.
+- Reasonable suspicion: Any employee suspected by the employer of using drugs or working under the influence of controlled substances or alcohol should be relieved of their assigned duties and undergo a drug or alcohol test.

 - What will the company test for?